• Skip to primary navigation

 Instructions

-- Spoon onto parchment lined baking sheets and bake at 375F/191C until slightly browned on top.
+• When ready to bake, remove the cookies from the fridge and place on a baking sheet (if they aren't already on one.)
+Bake at 375F/191C for 25-30 minutes, or until slightly browned on top.
 Allow to cool at least 5 minutes for proper set.

 Notes